Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

 - Enable API access to Transport Management Service.

 - Use Transport Management Service to create source and target nodes and a transport route to connect both of them.

 In the following part of the blog, you find the detailed description of these tasks.

 Create Subaccount and Subscribe to Transport Management Service (Cloud Foundry)

-As prerequisite, make sure that you have access to a global account of SAP Cloud Platform, Cloud Foundry environment.
+As prerequisite, make sure that you have access to a global account of SAP Business Technology Platform, Cloud Foundry environment.

 - On the next screen, choose Subscribe.

 - The Not Subscribed field changes to Subscribed.